roshanijavheri/roshanijavheri/README.md

 A Computer Science Graduate, a Self-taught Programmer love to explore different technologies.

 Strong in design and integration with intuitive problem-solving skills.
-Proficient in C++, JAVA, PYTHON, JAVASCRIPT, SQL and Data Structures & Algorithms.
+Proficient in Data Analytics and Data Visualisation.
 Passionate about learning new technologies.
 Ability to translate business requirements into technical solutions.

 My Technical Skills include :
-• MERN STACK
-• Web Development
-• Networking basics
 • Data Analysis
-• SQL & MongoDB
+• SQL
+• PowerBI
+• Tableau
 • Android development
-• Programming Skills - C, C++, Java, JavaScript, Python
+• Programming Skills - Python, C/C++, JavaScript

 <!---
 roshanijavheri/roshanijavheri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.